Cossey/docker/filebackup/README.md

 `DEST` are optional and if not provided will copy to the root directory of the tar archive.

 > You can suffix  `_FILE` to the end of any environment variable to set the variable from a file (ie `PATH1_FILE`).

+## Post Script

+You can run a script after the compression of files has taken place to do further actions.
+The script will have both `OUTPUTPATH` and `OUTPUTFILE` environment variables passed to it so you can do further processing.

 ## Building this Image